 - Time spent developing the education-related knowledge/skills of others

 Requirements for each membership level are as follows.
 Review the Track Level Checklist for more details.

 |20 hours within five years||40 hours total||60 hours, or master’s degree in education||80 hours or doctorate degree in education|

 Documenting your time spent investing in your skills as an educator

 There is one application link for applying, but three options for demonstrating that you meet criterion when you fill out your application:

 - Option 1: Document in RE-AIMS.
 Document in RE-AIMS (login required) the courses, seminars, or similar activities on education-related topics you have attended under "Courses Attended."

-- Click here to learn how to document faculty development in RE-AIMS.
+- Use the 2021 REAIMS electronic application instructions document to learn how to document faculty development in RE-AIMS.